GIVING BACK IN NZ

 |BUY ONE - WE GIVE ONE|

 A month’s supply of RevitaLash® or RevitaBrow® is donated locally to the Look Good Feel Better Trust for every Pink RevitaLash® and RevitaBrow® sold in New Zealand, in 2018 we were able to donate 1,000 units.
-This year, 2019, we donated a whopping 1,700 units, hand delivered to Look Good Feel Better by Dr. Brinkenhoff, himself.
+And last year, 2019, we donated a whopping 1,700 units, hand-delivered to Look Good Feel Better by Dr. Brinkenhoff, himself.

-Look Good Feel Better is a free, non-medical and brand-neutral programme that share tangible tips and techniques to help people face cancer with confidence.
-LGFBNZ runs 300 classes in 40 centres each year throughout New Zealand for women, men and teenagers.
+Look Good Feel Better is a free, non-medical and brand-neutral programme that shares tangible tips and techniques to help people face cancer with confidence.
+LGFBNZ runs 300 classes in 40 centers each year throughout New Zealand for women, men, and teenagers.

 "LGFBNZ is grateful that RevitaLash® is once again donating product to share with participants that attend the LGFB programmes.
 This generous product donation is something tangible for our participants to use after treatment to help feel like their normal selves again" – Josy Jansonius, Look Good Feel Better New Zealand.